J-Bockhofer/csvenum/README.md

         - arrays

 - Regex:
-        - relies on the regex [crate](https://crates.io/crates/regex) being present `cargo add regex`
+        - relies on the regex [crate](https://crates.io/crates/regex) being present, `cargo add regex`
         - will create a const &str and a static `OnceLock<Regex>`
         - "as"-method will return &Regex
         - "from"-method iterates over the associated regexes and returns the first match, i.e the matching variant
-        - nested Regex are not planned
+        - nested Regex, i.e. Regex in tuples or arrays are not planned
+        - can't have duplicates for a given column/property

 ## Known Issues